-4. Click Edit to display the Riverbed Portal Configuration dialog box.
+- 4. Click Edit to display the Riverbed Portal Configuration dialog box. - 5.
+Specify these parameters in the Riverbed Portal Configuration dialog box.

 Parameter Description Client ID Copy and paste the client ID from the Riverbed Cloud Portal.
 For details, see "Obtaining the client ID and client key from the Riverbed Cloud Portal" on page 43.
 Client Key Copy and paste the client key from the Riverbed Cloud Portal.
 For details, see "Obtaining the client ID and client key from the Riverbed Cloud Portal" on page 43.
 Configure HTTP Proxy Select the check box to make the fields below editable and configure an HTTP proxy server to connect to the Riverbed Cloud Portal.
 Proxy Hostname or IP Enter the proxy server hostname or IP address.
 Proxy Port Enter the port number of the proxy server.